 - Wash your hands with soap and water after using the toilet and when they are dirty.
 Always use a clean towel or paper towel to dry your hands.

 - As with treating those already have impetigo, do not share items to prevent the spread.

 - Don’t wear dirty clothes out of the laundry.

-A dermatologist in Keller, TX can typically diagnose impetigo by looking at the skin.
+A dermatologist in Southlake, TX can typically diagnose impetigo by looking at the skin.
 Occasionally, a lab test may be required, obtaining a sample from a blister.
 This will identify the type of bacteria affecting your skin.
 When the symptoms indicate the infection may be widespread, a blood test may be ordered.

 Because impetigo is so contagious, your child may need to stay home from school/daycare for a few days.
-Your dermatologist in Keller, TX often prescribe a special antibiotic that is applied to the affected skin.
+Your dermatologist in Southlake, TX often prescribe a special antibiotic that is applied to the affected skin.
 In severe cases, oral or injectable antibiotics may be prescribed.
 Without medical treatment, it is possible for impetigo to infect deep in the skin, with deeper erosion.
 When this occurs, it is called ecthyma, which can lead to scarring.
 However, this isn’t the only potential complication of untreated impetigo.
 Additional potential complications related to impetigo include cellulitis, meningitis, or post streptococcal glomerulonephritis.

 The Two Types

 Impetigo is considered the non-blistering type, or the blistering type.